PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 Additionally, there is a less often used function to retrieve substrate specific 3D or 2D meshgrid [numpy](https://numpy.org/) arrays.
 To get a 2D meshgrids you can slice though any z stack value, the function will always pick the closest mesh center coordinate, the smaller coordinate, if you hit the saddle point between two voxels.
-(This function might become deprected in a future pcdl version.)
+(This function might become deprecated in a future pcdl version.)

 ```python
 # concentration meshgrid for a particular substrate